-- Select the chart that you want to save as a template, as shown in Figure 1.
+- Select the chart that you want to save as a template, as shown in Figure 1, below.

 Figure 1: Formatted chart selected

-- With the chart still selected, access the Charts tab of the Ribbon that you can see highlighted in red within Figure 2 -- and then click the Other button (highlighted in blue within Figure 2).
+- With the chart still selected, access the Charts tab of the Ribbon that you can see highlighted in red within Figure 2, below, and then click the Other button, as shown highlighted in blue within Figure 2.

 Figure 2: Other button within the Charts tab of the Ribbon

-- This opens the Other charts gallery as you can see in Figure 3.
-In this gallery, select Save as Template, which is the last option (see Figure 3 again).
+- Doing so opens the Other charts gallery as you can see in Figure 3, below.
+In this gallery, select Save as Template, which is the last option.

 Figure 3: Other Charts gallery

-Alternatively, you can just right-click (Ctrl+click) the selected chart, and from the resultant menu, select the Save as Template option as shown in Figure 4.
+- Alternatively, you can just right-click (or Ctrl+click) the selected chart and from the resultant menu, select the Save as Template option, as shown in Figure 4, below.

 Figure 4: Save as Chart Template option is selected

-- This brings up the Save Chart Template dialog box (see Figure 5) -- note that you should not change the folder location if you want to use this template on the same computer where it was created.
-Give your template a name as shown highlighted in red within Figure 5, and save it by clicking the Save button (highlighted in blue within Figure 5).
+- Either way, you bring up the Save Chart Template dialog box, as shown in Figure 5, below.
+Note that you should not change the folder location if you want to use this template on the same computer where it was created.
+Give your template a name, as shown highlighted in red within Figure 5, and save it by clicking the Save button, as shown highlighted in blue within Figure 5.

 Figure 5: Save Chart Template dialog box

 - Hereafter, when you want to use this template as a starting point for a new chart, access the Charts tab of the Ribbon, and click the Other button.
-This opens the Other charts gallery as shown in Figure 6.
-Within the Other charts gallery you will see a new category named Templates (highlighted in red within Figure 6) -- this category includes all of the chart templates you have saved.
-Click on the chart template of your choice -- PowerPoint will create a new chart based on the selected template.
+Doing so opens the Other charts gallery, as shown in Figure 6, below.
+Within the Other charts gallery you will see a new category named Templates, as shown highlighted in red within Figure 6.
+This category includes all of the chart templates you have saved.
+Click on the chart template of your choice.
+PowerPoint will create a new chart based on the selected template.